A DIFFERENT

 Tritonus' previous album was 1991's Early Swiss Folk Music, this one draws on their discoveries since then, played skilfully on Swiss bagpipes, hurdy-gurdy, shawm, rebec etc. plus occasional female vocals, and gutsy percussion, jazz guests and impressionistic arrangements.

-fROOTS No 286, April 2007 (The essential worldwide roots music guide)
+FolkRoots Logo No. 286, Apri 2007 (FolkRoots Magazine, the essential worldwide folk & roots music guide)